10 Beautiful Artworks That Seem to Grow From Nature

 A mural by El Decertor in Imbabura, Ecuador, depicting a young child sleeping against a concrete wall, with creeping ivy blending into the painting as a natural blanket.

-“UMI” by Daniel Popper in Chicago, USA—an intricate wooden sculpture of a woman with tree roots weaving through her body, set in a green landscape.
+“UMI” by Daniel Popper at the outdoor tree museum The Morton Arboretum in Illinois, USA—an intricate wooden sculpture of a woman with tree roots weaving through her body, set in a green landscape.

 About and more photos: “UMI” Sculpture by Daniel Popper in Lisle, Illinois